willfind/guidedtrack-syntax-highlighting-plugins/grammars/Atom/README.md

 Note several features (below) that are not included in the online GT syntax highlighting.

 One way to set this up on your machine:

+- Copy the `grammars/Atom` folder into `~/.atom/packages`.
+- Rename it to something like `language-gt`.
+- Re-open Atom.

+Another way to set this up on your machine:

 * ctrl + shft + p
 * Type `language`
 * Select `Generate Language Package`